We’re talking about the Western Energy Corridor.

 The 2015 IES on the “water-energy nexus” will focus on the Intermountain region’s role in developing what Sen. Lisa Murkowski calls “a focused and well-coordinated public-private approach to the energy-water nexus issues (that) can promote economic growth and lead to new breakthrough technologies in water and energy resiliency.”

-Sen. James Risch
+U.S. Sen. James Risch

 And, watch this space for new speakers as they confirm!
 The IES is a PowerPoint-free zone.

 Sponsors at the $5,000 level and higher are invited to the Sponsors and Speakers dinner on Aug.
 18.